Skip To Content

 EXAMPLES

-Bankruptcy law deals with the handling of bankrupt persons or businesses who may be tenants, owners, lenders or other parties with interest in commercial properties.
+• Bankruptcy and restructuring law deals with the handling of bankrupt persons or businesses who may be tenants, owners, lenders, or other parties with interest in commercial properties.

-Investment law uses legal principles in relation to various investment vehicles for ownership/interests in commercial real estate.
+• Investment law uses legal principles in relation to various investment vehicles for ownership/interests in CRE.

 Market Research

-Market research is the systematic collection and evaluation of data regarding customer's preferences for actual and potential CRE portfolios, products and services.
+Market research is the systematic collection and evaluation of data regarding preferences for actual and potential CRE portfolios, products, and services.

 Program Management/Project Management

-Program management is the process of managing several related projects, often with the intention of improving a commercial real estate organization's performance.
+CRE program management is the process of managing several related CRE projects, often with the intention of improving performance of a commercial real estate organization, or of CRE assets.

-Project management is considered the discipline of planning, organizing, motivating, and controlling resources to achieve specific goals within the CRE field.
+Project management is considered the discipline of planning, organizing, motivating, and controlling resources to achieve specific goals within the field of CRE.

 Property Management

-Property managers are responsible for the operations of commercial/multi-family properties.
-They typically are the face of the ownership with tenants, work closely with the leasing teams, make sure properties are properly maintained, execute on property budgets and capital plans and oversee the management staff.
-Property managers may also be involved in overseeing tenant improvement projects if they have the proper training.
+Property managers are responsible for the operations of commercial properties.
+They typically are the face of the ownership with tenants, work closely with the leasing teams, make sure properties are properly maintained, and oversee management staff.
+Additional responsibilities may include creating and executing property budgets and capital plans and overseeing tenant improvement projects.

 Public Sector